fadhilahmadd/portofolio-ai-backend/README.md

 ## **📚 API Endpoints**

-You can access the interactive API documentation (provided by Swagger UI) by navigating to `http://127.0.0.1:8000/docs`.
+You can access the interactive API documentation (provided by Swagger UI) by navigating to `http://12.0.0.1:8000/docs`.

 ### **Chat Endpoint**

   * **URL**: `/api/v1/chat/`
   * **Method**: `POST`
-  * **Description**: Handles chat interactions.
+  * **Description**: Handles chat interactions by streaming a response.
 The client should generate a UUID v4 for the `session_id` and send it with every request for a given conversation.
   * **Request Body**:
     ```json
     {